Pikey Peak Trek Overview

 Pikey Peak Trek is classified as a moderate trek, therefore is ideal for both novice and experienced trekkers.
 The trek does not involve technical climb or altitude but requires superior physical fitness due to extended walking time and steady gain in altitude.

-The trek is perfect for beginner trekkers who want to experience the Himalayas without great hardship, as well as experienced trekkers wishing for a trekking adventure away from the mainstream trails with breathtaking views of Everest.
+The trek is perfect for beginner trekkers who want to experience the Himalayas without great hardship, as well as experienced trekkers wishing for a trekking adventure away from the mainstream trails with breathtaking views of Everest and some other stunning mountains of the eastern part of Nepal.